DCotterill/halixia-hugo/content/ma/create-a-course-1012.md

 layout: static
 ---

-Learn about creating a course to teach others new skills.
+Find out how to create a course to teach others new skills.

 If you have a particular skill that you think would be useful to others, learn about how to create a course to teach your skills to help benefit others.